 The status of the Statement will differ depending on the educational jurisdictions of the UK.
 In England, Subject Benchmark Statements are not sector-recognised standards as set out under the Office for Students' regulatory framework.
-However, they are specified as a key reference point, as appropriate, for academic standards in Wales under the Quality Assessment Framework for Wales and in Scotland as part of the Quality Enhancement Framework.
-Subject Benchmark Statements are part of the current quality arrangements in Northern Ireland.
+However, Subject Benchmark Statements are part of the current quality arrangements in Scotland, Wales and Northern Ireland.
 Because the Statement describes outcomes and attributes expected at the threshold standard of achievement in a UK-wide context, many higher education providers will use them as an enhancement tool for course design and approval, and for subsequent monitoring and review, in addition to helping demonstrate the security of academic standards.